strudel-science/strudel-kit/README.md

 cd my-app
 ```

-Add a new Task Flow to your app and use the default configurations:
+Add a new Task Flow to your app using the default configurations (hit Enter at each prompt):

 ```
-strudel add-taskflow my-taskflow --template run-computation
+strudel add-taskflow my-default-taskflow --template run-computation
 ```

 Or create a config file for your new task flow based on [the config example](https://github.com/strudel-science/strudel-kit/blob/main/docs/task-flows/run-computation/config.md) for the selected Task Flow template.